scenerystack/community/docs/reference/api/scenery/CountMap.md

 # CountMap

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/CountMap.js](https://github.com/phetsims/scenery/blob/main/js/util/CountMap.js) for the most up-to-date information.

 ## Overview

 Data structure that handles creating/destroying related objects that need to exist when something's count is &gt;=1